rjisoo/JustHome/README.md

 - Id      : jeesoo@jh.com
 - Password: 1234

-# Features
+## Features

-## Unauthenticated Users
+### Unauthenticated Users

-1. View products (catalog)
+1. View products
-Refine listing by category
+1. Refine listing by category
-Search product listing
-View a product's details
-Product information
-Photo(s)
-View reviews left by authenticated users
+1. View reviews left by authenticated users

-1. Manage their cart
-Add an item to the cart from product listing or product detail pages Remove an item from the cart
+1. Add / Remove / Edit/ Update an item to/in the cart
-Edit/update quantities of items in the cart
-Log in and continue editing the cart
+1. Log in and continue editing the cart
-Refresh the page without being logged in and have the cart persist (you may use sessionStorage, localStorage, Cookies or JWT for this)

-1. Account Management
-Create an account
+1. Create an account
-Login with Facebook and/or Google
+1. Login with Facebook and/or Google
 1. Checkout
-Purchase items from cart
-Specify shipping address and email address
-Receive confirmation email
-Receive notification emails upon order shipping, then order delivery

-## Authenticated Users
+### Authenticated Users

 1. Logout

-1. Account management
-View past order list
+1. View past order list
-View order detail
+1. View order detail
-Current order status
-Items with quantity and subtotal
-Link to the original product detail page
-Date/time order was created

-1. Product reviews
-Leave a review (with text and a 5-star rating) for a product
+1. Leave a review (with text and a 5-star rating) for a product

-## Admin Users
+### Admin Users

-1. Product management
-Create and edit products with name, description, price and one or more photos Create categories for items, each item can have multiple categories Manage the availability of a product.
-If a product is no longer available, users will not see it while browsing, but they can view the product detail page if they've ordered it previously or have a direct link.
-On that product detail page, it should say "Currently Unavailable"
-Add/remove categories from items

-1. Order management
+1. Create and edit products and categories
-View a list of all orders
+1. View a list of all orders
-Filter orders by status (Created, Processing, Cancelled, Completed) Change the status of the order (Created -> Processing, Processing -> Cancelled || Completed) View details of a specific order
+1. Filter orders by status (Created, Processing, Cancelled, Completed)
 1. User management
-Promote other user accounts to have admin status Delete a user
-Trigger password reset for a user (next time they successfully log in—with their old password—they are prompted for a new one)

 ## Running Locally